 Sell Art At Local Events

-Most towns have various local craft fairs, art fairs, and farmers’ markets looking for vendors and local crafters and artists to sell their work.
-There are a couple of ways to find local art shows in your area.
+Most towns have local craft fairs, art fairs, and farmers’ markets looking for vendors and local crafters and artists to sell their work.
+There are several ways to find local art shows in your area.

 The first way is to type in Google’s search bar “Local Craft Fairs Near Me.”